NewAlexandria/contain-facebook/README.md

 #### Installation

-1. You can install this add-on from the `.xpi` file included in thise
+1. Get it from the Firefox Add-on Site
-2. Get it from the Firefox Add-on Site
+2. You can install this add-on from the `.xpi` file included in this repo
 2. Or follow the instructions below:

 To use this plugin locally, you will need to build and load it manually into Firefox.